gdbooks/LegacyOpenGL/Chapter8/lmesh.md

 }
 ```

-The member variables are all protected becasue they are only used for rendering
+The member variables are all protected becasue they are only used for rendering.

 ## Loading